gediz/mpv-wiki/Stuff-to-do.md

 - Support keyboard play/pause buttons and MCE remotes on Windows.
 This will probably require global hotkeys to be set up.
 Needs a lot of different hardware for testing since these seem to work differently with every device.

 - Make ytdl lua wrapper more sophisticated: async loading of playlists, loading of both playlist and video if an URL has both, preloading of ytdl videos.

+## OpenGL renderer

+- Figure out a way to get rid of redundant passes in a clean way, ideally kill dumb mode

+- Implement global scene brightness/range detection (using computer shaders)